 - What do you care about?
 Better medical AI?
 Better Autonomous Driving?
-Automated Story Telling?
-Visual Art? - Does it help me learn new things that will be useful later - Practical Considerations: - Data: Is there dataset / simulation environment for your problem?
+WebAgent?
+Visual Art? - Does it help you learn new things that will be useful later - Practical Considerations: - Data: Is there dataset / simulation environment for your problem?
 Is it accessible? - Code & framework: Do I have to implement everything from scratch?
 Or can I base it off of something? - What's the simplest way (baseline) to approach the problem?